thermotools/KineticGas/docs/metapages/cite_acknowl_licence.md

 * Connection to Non-Equilibrium thermodynamics (Onsager coefficients)
    * [The influence of thermal diffusion on water migration through a porous insulation material](https://doi.org/10.1016/j.ijheatmasstransfer.2024.125576) (V. G. Jervell, M. Aa.
 Gjennestad, T. T. Trinh, Ø. Wilhelmsen, 2024)
 * Transfer Lengths
-  * [Predicting viscosities and thermal conductivities from dilute gas to dense liquid: Deriving fundamental transfer lengths for momentum and energy exchange in revised Enskog theory]() (V. G. Jervell and Ø. Wilhelmsen, Unpublished)
+  * [Predicting viscosities and thermal conductivities from dilute gas to dense liquid: Deriving fundamental transfer lengths for momentum and energy exchange in revised Enskog theory]() (V. G. Jervell and Ø. Wilhelmsen, In publishing)

 ## Acknowledgments and sources
 This implementation of the Revised Enskog solutions is build upon the work presented by M. López de Haro, E. D. G. Cohen, and J. Kincaid in the series of papers *The Enskog Theory for multicomponent mixtures I - IV*, J. Chem.
 Phys.
 (1983 - 1987) ([I](https://doi.org/10.1063/1.444985), [II](https://doi.org/10.1063/1.446388), [III](https://doi.org/10.1063/1.446463), [IV](https://doi.org/10.1063/1.452243)).